 The initial idea was to develop an intelligent operating system to handle digital cameras.
 Midway through the development, it was realized that the market for such a system was inadequate, so all the efforts were redirected to creating a mobile operating system.
 At that time, the market was dominated by Nokia’s Symbian and Microsoft’s Windows Mobile operating systems, none of which were open-source or open to individual app developers.

 The endeavor was quickly noticed and appreciated when Google took over the entire project and started developing the Android system on the Linux kernel.
 This became a huge turning point for Android, as the Linux-based kernel provided it with much-needed stability and security.
-After years of speculation regarding Google’s intention to enter the mobile market, an “Open Handset Alliance” was formed that includes handset manufacturers like Samsung, HTC, and Sony; network carriers like Spring and T-mobile; and hardware chipset manufacturers like Qualcomm.
+After years of speculation regarding Google’s intention to enter the mobile market, an “Open Handset Alliance” was formed, including handset manufacturers like Samsung, HTC, and Sony; network carriers like Spring and T-Mobile; and hardware chipset manufacturers like Qualcomm.
 This consortium promised to collaborate on a unified operating system installed and run on most modern mobile phones.

 Related Articles :

-The first Android device was officially launched in 2008 when HTC unveiled the “Dream” model commercially.
-Over the last few years, device makers like Samsung, Sony have come up with extremely advanced smartphones and tablets, which have changed the way we perceive cellular phones.
-In fact, noted personal computer manufacturers like Lenovo and Acer made their foray into the Android development sphere by launching their own series of phones.
+The first Android device was officially launched in 2008 when HTC commercially launched the “Dream” model.
+Over the last few years, device makers like Samsung and Sony have developed extremely advanced smartphones and tablets that have changed the way we perceive cellular phones.
+Noted personal computer manufacturers like Lenovo and Acer made their foray into the Android development sphere by launching their series of phones.

-Apart from sharing technological assets with Open Handset Alliance members, Google launched its own product line, named the Nexus series.
-These devices carry the stock operating system with no additional customization done at the manufacturer’s end.
-Moreover, Google acquired Motorola Mobilty, which enabled them to manufacture a completely home-grown mobile device.
+Besides sharing technological assets with Open Handset Alliance members, Google launched its Nexus series product line.
+These devices carry the stock operating system without additional customization at the manufacturer’s end.
+Moreover, Google acquired Motorola Mobilty, enabling them to manufacture a home-grown mobile device.

 The world of Android has now leaped beyond the smartphone and tablet sphere.
-Several electronic giants like Samsung and Sony have developed smartwatches that run on the Android operating system.
-Furthermore, it is expected that the Android operating system can be used on televisions, gaming consoles, and personal computers very soon.
+Several electronic giants, like Samsung and Sony, have developed smartwatches that run on the Android operating system.
+Furthermore, the Android operating system is expected to be used on televisions, gaming consoles, and personal computers very soon.